-Family Help Center Daycare is a full service childcare center licensed by the New York State Office of Children and Family Services that has been operating since 1998.
-The Children’s Center for Success has come together to create a trauma informed model of care that works effectively with children with challenging behavior called Teacher-Child Interaction Training (TCIT).
+Children’s Center for Success at the Family Help Center is a full service childcare center licensed by the New York State Office of Children and Family Services that has been operating since 1998.
+The Children’s Center for Success has come together to create a trauma informed model of care that works effectively with children with challenging behavior utilizing Teacher-Child Interaction Training (TCIT).
 Our caregivers are highly trained professionals who specialize in a social emotional curriculum that helps every child build self confidence and make lasting friendships.

-At the Family Help Center Daycare, we understand the importance of a strong curriculum and educational programming, as well as a team of caregivers that are professional, devoted, and caring.
+In the childcare center, we understand the importance of a strong curriculum and educational programming, as well as a team of caregivers that are professional, devoted, and caring.
 All caregivers are trained in TCIT using approaches that result in quick, positive turnarounds in a child’s behavior.
 We can support children in a way that provides them with a successful start to school and life.

 Services we offer:

 - Care for children 6 weeks to 12 years old